 Our Selection Methodology

-We used on the following criteria in determining the real estate crowdfunding platforms on this list:
+We used the following criteria in determining the real estate crowdfunding platforms on this list:

 Streitwise is available for both accredited and unaccredited investors.
-You can begin investing with as little as $1,000.
+You can begin investing with a minimum of $5,000.
 Streitwise is a bit different from other investments on this list because it’s actually a public, non-traded real estate investment trust, and not a real estate crowdfunding platform.
 It offers equity-based REITs comprised of commercial properties.